Colds and the Flu

 - Bluish skin color

-- Flu-like symptoms that improve, but return with a fever and a worse cough
+- Symptoms that improve and then return with a fever or a worse cough

 - Worsening of a chronic medical condition (such as diabetes or heart disease)